-Quick and easy raspberry sauce recipe made in only 10 minutes!
-This raspberry sauce for cheesecake, ice cream, oatmeal and more.
-Also called raspberry coulis or raspberry topping for cheesecake.
+This quick and easy homemade raspberry sauce recipe is made in only 10 minutes!
+It is a great topping for cheesecake, ice cream, oatmeal and more.

-Raspberry sauce or coulis is thickened by adding cornstarch and heating on a stove.
-The sugar also helps to thicken the sauce.
+- Thicken the sauce: Use cornstarch to thicken the sauce.
+The sugar also helps thicken and sweeten the sauce.
 If you want a thicker sauce, you can add additional cornstarch.

 - 2 1/2 teaspoon cornstarch